Best Strawberry Cobbler

 Why macerate strawberries

-strawberry cobbler filling in a pie dish topped with biscuit dough
+Homemade strawberry cobbler in a pie dish topped with golden brown biscuits.

 Recipe variations and add-ins:

-• More berries: Turn your strawberry cobbler into a mixed berry cobbler by adding raspberries, blackberries, and blueberries.
+• More berries: Turn the strawberry cobbler into a mixed berry cobbler by adding raspberries, blackberries, and blueberries.

-• Other fruits: Alternatively, add other fruits like chopped apples, pears, apricots, or peaches.
+• Other fruits: Alternatively, add different fruits, such as chopped apples, pears, apricots, or peaches.

-• Different citrus: Experiment with a different citrus fruit such as lime or orange.
+• Different citrus: Experiment with a distinct citrus fruit, such as a lime or an orange.

-• More flavors: Instead of vanilla extract, try using a different flavor like butter, orange, lemon, or almond.
+• More flavors: Instead of vanilla extract, try using a different flavor, such as butter, orange, lemon, or almond.

-• Cover the top: Try using one solid sheet of dough or use a pie crust for the top and press fresh strawberry slices into it for one big layer of dough and strawberries.
+• Cover the top: Try using one solid sheet of dough or use a pie crust for the top and press fresh strawberry slices into it to create a big layer of dough and strawberries.

 Serving suggestions: